0xC0ffee1/minevalley-docs/docs/phlox/Rules.md

 #### [2.]
 Hacked clients and mods.
 - Prohibited modifications:
 	- Any "hacked" clients / mods that modify server-bound packets in any way.
-(These include kill-aura, auto clicker and anything that alters the vanilla Miencraft user experience for other players.)
+(These include kill-aura, auto clicker and anything that alters the vanilla Minecraft user experience for other players.)
 - Allowed modifications:
 	- All client-side modifications that do not modify server-bound packets.
 (Such as optifine, full brightness, Mini maps etc.)